 She graduated in 2015 with a Master’s degree in positive organizational psychology and evaluation.

-Author of four books
+Author of seven books

 She is also the first author on a peer-reviewed article published in the International Journal of Wellbeing called Scaling The Heights Of Positive Psychology: A Systematic Review Of Measurement Scales (link), as well as a multitude of articles on this website that you can find below.